tushgpats/VSD_IITGN_ISM_RISC-V-SoC_Tapeout_Program/README.md

 #### I will be also touching up on any possible IP Law Implications or Business insights as and when they seem evident in the course of this Journey.

-## Weekly Progress and Implementation
+## Weekly Progress and Lab Implementation Tracking

 | Task | Description | Status |
 |------|-------------|---------|